Utah Deaf History and Culture

 Athletic Programs at the Utah School for the Deaf

-While mainstreaming has grown in popularity since the 1960s, this instance explains why integration in a mainstreamed setting was widespread in Utah.
+While mainstreaming has grown in popularity since the 1960s, this instance explains why integration in a mainstream setting was widespread in Utah.
 Utah's darkest chapter in deaf education was the implementation of the Dual Program and mainstreaming.
 The Ogden residential campus was closed in 1993 due to the increased number of Deaf students attending public schools.
 When the Utah School for the Deaf and the Utah School for the Blind consolidated on a new campus at 742 Harrison Boulevard in Ogden, Utah, this residential setting was closed (Leers, November 1, 1988, p.
 B1; Deseret News, November 4, 1988; Bannister, UAD Bulletin, February 1989).
 After the move in 1993, all of the school's sports trophies vanished.
-Jerry Taylor had no idea where they were (Jerry Taylor, personal communication, February 2012).
+Jerry Taylor had yet to learn where they were (Jerry Taylor, personal communication, February 2012).

-Following the closure of USD's athletic programs in 1989, the local Deaf population, notably former USD mainstreamed students, continued to participate in Deaf sports outside of school.
+Following the closure of USD's athletic programs in 1989, the local Deaf population, notably former USD mainstreamed students, continued participating in Deaf sports outside school.
 Many Deaf people in Utah joined local sports organizations like the Utah Athletic Club of the Deaf and the Golden Spike Athletic Club of the Deaf.
 Members of the Utah Deaf community also competed on regional and national sports teams.
 Far West Athletic Association of the Deaf, Northwest Athletic Association of the Deaf, American Athletic Association of the Deaf, and USA Deaf Sports Federation were the four organizations.

 Did You Know?